 Participating in the Induction Ceremony were senior Alyssa Bradley and juniors Kariane Coffield, Andrew Davis, Elaine Drahusz, Jeffrey Hart, Kalie Kuss, Jillian Loeffelbein, William May, Elizabeth Murphy, Bailey Sims, Connor Wholey and Sam Wilhelm.

-Sophomores Eliza Albenze, Mason Bussard, Eli Collavo, Sean Conroy, Will Coplan, Natalie DiGiorno, Macey Eckert, Maggie Fertal, Kyleigh Flood, Lori Gatz, Alyssa George, Riley Gloeckl, Regan Gray, Blake Hagerty, Morgan Heller and Rachel Holt were also inducted.
+Sophomores Eliza Albenze, Mason Bussard, Eli Collavo, Sean Conroy, Will Coplan, Natalie DiGiorno, Macey Eckert, Maggie Fertal, Kyleigh Flood, Lori Gatz, Alyssa George, Riley Gloeckl, Regan Gray, Blake Hagerty, Morgan Heller, Julia Herrman and Rachel Holt were also inducted.

 Additionally, Patra Hsu, Benjamin Hultz, Samantha Huwe, Abigail Kauric, Jaclyn Kogler, Jessie Kogler, Emily Kraska, Anthony Lucchitti, Ashlyn Lutton, Katelyn Marcovecchio, Will Martin-Farmer, Taylor Morosetti, Sarah Pellis, Jenna Peretin, Emma Petrick, Lindsay Pfab and William Rooney were inducted.